 Pain: the knee will be sore after the operation.
 If you are in pain, it's important to tell staff so that medicines can be given.
 Pain will improve with time.
+In rare cases, the replaced knee may ache for many months.
 Rarely, pain will be a chronic problem.
-This may be due to altered leg length or any of the other complications listed below, or sometimes, for obvious reason.
+This may be due to any of the other complications listed below, or sometimes, for no obvious reason.

-Bleeding: A blood transfusion or iron tablets.
-May rarely be required.
-Rarely, the bleeding may form a blood clot or large bruise within the knee which may become painful require an operation to remove it (Haemarthrosis).
+Bleeding: A blood transfusion or iron tablets may occasionally be required.

+The bleeding may form a blood clot or large bruise within the knee joint which may become painful require an operation to remove it.

-Blood clots: a DVT (deep vein thrombosis) is a blood clot in a vein.
-The risks of developing a DVT are greater after any surgery (and especially bone surgery).
+Blood clots: DVT (deep vein thrombosis) is a blood clot in a vein.
+The risks of developing a DVT are greater after any surgery (and especially bone).
 DVT can pass in the blood stream and be deposited in the lungs (a pulmonary embolism - PE).
 This is a very serious condition which affects your breathing.
 Your surgeon may give you medication to try and limit the risk of DVTs from forming.
 Some centres will also ask you to wear stockings on your legs, while others may use foot pumps to keep blood circulating around the leg.
 Starting to walk and moving early is one of the best ways to prevent blood clots from forming.
-A DVT may be life threatening.

-Knee stiffness: may occur after the operation, especially if movement post-operation is limited.
+Knee stiffness: may occur after the operation, especially if the knee is stiff before the op.
 Manipulation of the joint (under general anaesthetic) may be necessary.